JuliaGeometry/DelaunayTriangulation.jl/docs/src/manual/predicate_kernels.md

 ## Will disabling exact predicates give me better performance?

-It is also not even the case that using inexact predicates will give you better performance than if you were to use robust predicates. `def_alg222()`'s performance is typically similar to `Fast()`, with the exception of queries on collinear points.
-This exception is irrelevant, though, as `Fast()` is not even reliable when used on collinear points. `Exact()` is a bit slower, but its performance is still not terrible compared to `Fast()` since ExactPredicates.jl uses clever filters that typically do as much work as `Fast()` or `def_alg222()` would.
+It is also not even the case that using inexact predicates will give you better performance than if you were to use robust predicates. `Adaptive()`'s performance is typically similar to `Fast()`, with the exception of queries on collinear points.
+This exception is irrelevant, though, as `Fast()` is not even reliable when used on collinear points. `Exact()` is a bit slower, but its performance is still not terrible compared to `Fast()` since ExactPredicates.jl uses clever filters that typically do as much work as `Fast()` or `Adaptive()` would.
 Thus, the only cases where performance is improved significantly using `Fast()` is exactly in the cases where you do not want to be using `Fast()`.

-You should always benchmark your problems to see if using `Fast()` over the robust kernels `def_alg222()` or `Exact()`, if you choose to do, will actually give you better performance.
+You should always benchmark your problems to see if using `Fast()` over the robust kernels `Adaptive()` or `Exact()`, if you choose to do, will actually give you better performance.

 ## Can I check if my computed triangulation is valid?